arjunshukla/Week1_Flicks/README.md

-# Project 1 - *Tumblr Feed*
+# Project 1 - *Flicks*

-It is an app using the tumblr api to display blog images.
+It is an app using the movie darabase api to display now playing movie details.

 Time spent: **5** hours spent in total